-Choosing a law school that's right for you can be daunting.
+Choosing a law school that's right for you can provide numerous possibilities.
 XploreJD by AccessLex® is a free, online search tool that offers aspiring law students - like you - a data-based approach to finding the law school that best fits your wants and needs.
 Xplore it today at XploreJD.org.

-WHAT YOU WHAT WANT
+WHAT YOU WANT WANT